-Seasongood and Mayer, LLC For itself and the other Underwriters Cincinnati, Ohio
+Fifth Third Securities, Inc. For itself and the other Underwriters Columbus, Ohio

-We have examined the certified transcript of proceedings (the "Transcript") relating to the issuance by the State of Ohio (the "Issuer"), acting by and through its Treasurer of State (the "Treasurer") of its \$99,270,000 State of Ohio Major New State Infrastructure Project Revenue Bonds, Series 2005-1 (the "Bonds").
-The Bonds are being issued pursuant to the provisions of Section 5531.10 of the Ohio Revised Code (the "Act") for the purposes described in the Trust Agreement between the Issuer and U.S. Bank National Association, as Trustee (the "Trustee"), dated as of May 1, 1998, as amended, and as supplemented by the Sixth Supplemental Trust Agreement between the Issuer and the Trustee, dated as of December 1, 2005 (collectively, the "Trust Agreement").
-The Ohio Director of Transportation (the "Director") has entered into a Certificate and Agreement with the Treasurer (the "Certificate and Agreement") pursuant to which the Ohio Department of Transportation (the "Department") has agreed to make deposits with the Treasurer equal to the Bond Service Charges on the Bonds (the "Bond Service Charges") plus certain related costs primarily from Pledged Federal Highway Receipts (as herein defined).
-The documents in the Transcript examined include executed counterparts of the following: (i) the Certificate and Agreement, (ii) the Trust Agreement and (iii) the Escrow Agreement, dated as of December 1, 2005, by and between the Treasurer, the Butler County Transportation Improvement District and U.S. Bank National Association, as escrow trustee.
+We have examined the certified transcript of proceedings (the "Transcript") relating to the issuance by the State of Ohio (the "Issuer"), acting by and through its Treasurer of State (the "Treasurer") of its \$180,000,000 State of Ohio Major New State Infrastructure Project Revenue Bonds, Series 2006-1 (the "Bonds").
+The Bonds are being issued pursuant to the provisions of Section 5531.10 of the Ohio Revised Code (the "Act") for the purposes described in the Trust Agreement between the Issuer and U.S. Bank National Association, as Trustee (the "Trustee"), dated as of May 1, 1998, as amended, and as supplemented by the Eighth Supplemental Trust Agreement between the Issuer and the Trustee, dated as of September 1, 2006 (collectively, the "Trust Agreement").
+The Ohio Director of Transportation (the "Director") has entered into a Certificate and Agreement with the Treasurer (the "Certificate and Agreement") pursuant to which the Ohio Department of Transportation (the "Department") has agreed to make deposits with the Treasurer equal to the Bond Service Charges on the Bonds plus certain related costs.
+The documents in the Transcript examined include executed counterparts of the following: (i) the Certificate and Agreement and (ii) the Trust Agreement.
 We have also examined a copy of a fully registered, executed and authenticated Bond, certified by the Trustee to be a true copy of the lowest-numbered Bond authenticated.
 Unless otherwise defined herein, each of the capitalized terms used herein as a defined term shall have the meaning ascribed to such term in the Trust Agreement.